Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Surprisingly, there is often very little correlation between the two.
 Some people demonstrate advanced knee arthritis on x-ray but have minimal symptoms, whereas other people suffering from a great deal of osteoarthritis knee pain may only show mild changes on x-ray.

-It is much more important to concentrate on your symptoms, rather than what your x-ray shows.
+In general, it is much more important to concentrate on your symptoms, rather than what your x-ray shows.

 Knee arthritis progresses through four different stages: